TrustInSoft/demos/cunit-integration/README.md

 ## Conclusion

-Unit Tests are quite useful to verify the functional behavior of the code, but not really it's robustness.
+Unit Tests are quite useful to verify the functional behavior of the code, but not really its robustness.
 TrustInSoft analyzer is an excellent complement to also bring mathematical guarantee of robustness (absence of undefined behaviors)

-Running unit tests with CUnit is certainly of high value because it allows to verify taht function outputs are the expected values for particular inputs.
+Running unit tests with CUnit is certainly of high value because it allows to verify that function outputs are the expected values for particular inputs.
 However it may not detect Undefined Behaviors if they don't have a direct impact on the output.
-It's therefore very interesting to re-run the same CUnit tests with the TrustInSoft Analyzer to detect them, and the nice thing is that re-running CUnit Tests with TrustInSoft is effortless.
+It's therefore very interesting to re-run the same CUnit tests with the TrustInSoft Analyzer to detect them, and the nice thing is that re-running CUnit Tests with TrustInSoft is almost effortless.
 It works almost automatically.
-- By replaying these Unit Tests with the TrustInSoft analyzer we were able to detect a first Undefined Behavior (a **buffer overflow**)
-- By further generalizing inputs, we were able to detect a second Undefined Behavior (an **integer overflow**)

 Reach out to us through https://trust-in-soft.com/contact/ if you would like to know more about our product.